camposer/runtime-logging-config/README.md

 # Runtime Logging Config

 Simple Java project to show how to configure logging at runtime.
 It starts the project with TRACE level for the ROOT component.
-Cheek the [run.sh](run.sh) script for more details.
+Check the [run.sh](run.sh) script for more details.

+Ideal flow:
+- Start the project (enabling ROOT logging at TRACE level)
+- Check logging config via actuator
+- Change logging config via actuator

 ## Build